kiru42/livestorm-infra/README.md

 We are going to migrate LiveStorm on ECS.

-LiveStorm is a wep application with a frontend in vuejs and a backend in Rails.
+LiveStorm is a monolithic application built on Rails : responding `Hello world` on GET `/`

 We will be creating the infrastruction on AWS using Terraform.